|

 ![]() The Hulme Arch spans

-Princess Road and
+Princess Road and provides access for

-Hulme into the university and hospital corridor along
+university and hospital corridor along Oxford

 Road.
 The bridge was designed by Chris Wilkinson

-architectural practice of Wilkinson Eyre.
+of the architectural practice of Wilkinson Eyre.

 ![]() They describe the Arch as follows: "The design achieves visual complexity from geometric simplicity.
 The 25m high arch is parabolic in form, its trapezoidal section tapering in opposite directions in both plan and elevation.
 Two sets of cable stays are arranged to interlock and overlap, fanning out in opposite directions to create a set of planes which twist and change as the driver passes below." ![]() Prior to the

-Hulme in the 1960s and 70s, Stretford Road was a
+redevelopment of Hulme in the 1960s and 70s,

 Road in the 1960s.)